-Optional - You can add additional layers by adding in red onions, bell peppers, green onions, or parmesan cheese
+Optional - You can add additional layers by adding in red onions, red bell peppers, green onions, cauliflower, celery, turkey, olives, romaine lettuce, chicken, blue cheese, or parmesan cheese

 Hard Boiled Eggs - We make quick and easy air fryer hard-boiled eggs for this recipe.

 Cherry Tomatoes - You can use any tomato that you enjoy in this recipe.
-We like the look of the cherry/grape tomatoes in this make ahead seven layer salad.
+We like the look of the cherry/grape tomatoes in this make ahead 7 layer salad.